 The Amish Hesston Shaker Coffee Table brings the beauty of brown maple wood to your living room furniture collection with a flawless painted finish.

 The Amish Stanton Single Pedestal Dining Table is a modern beauty finished with black paint.

 Pine wood has a straight grain with a fine, uniform texture that makes it ideal for painting or staining.
 It is lightweight and softer than other woods, with a yellow-cream colored sapwood and a reddish-brown to creamy-tan heartwood.
 Pine wood lends itself easily to cottage-style furniture and is available at a lower cost than hardwoods, adding to its charm.

-Solid pine wood with gray paint makes the Amish Pine Wood Farmhouse Hutch stand out in your kitchen.
+Solid pine wood with Olde navy paint makes the Pine Large Storage Cabinet stand out in your kitchen.

 The Amish Large Pine Wood Honey Cabinet is charming with a seafoam painted finish.

 It’s a two-tone finish for the Amish Farmhouse Shaker Coffee Table in Pine Wood with a stained top and painted base.